javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

 The basic concept of selection is [Range](https://dom.spec.whatwg.org/#ranges): basically, a pair of "boundary points": range start and range end.

 Each point represented as a parent DOM node with the relative offset from its start.
-If the parent node is an element element node, then the offset is a child number, for a text node it's the position in the text.
+If the parent node is an element node, then the offset is a child number, for a text node it's the position in the text.
 Examples to follow.

 Let's select something.